vendraganov/LoanAPI/README.md

 # LoanAPI

-API for requesting a loan and ability for making a schedule payments.
+API for requesting a loan and functionally to make schedule payments.

 Have 2 roles with a different set of APIs.